02sagoe/Pension-Prediction-Model/README.md

 1. Age - 30
 2. Expected Retirement Age - 65
-3. Yo have completed your formal education and settled down to plan the rest of your economic life.
+3. You have completed your formal education and settled down to plan the rest of your economic life.
 4. You desire to obtain a (level) annuity for your 25-year retirement period
 5. Annual gross income $50,000
 6. Annual income increase at 7% per year